 5. There is time for fitness

-You still can achieve your fitness goals if you make time.
+You still can achieve your fitness goals if you make time, prioritize it – if it is important to you

-For starters, you can sleep on time and always wake up early to go for a run.
+Try going to sleep at an earlier time and try to wake up earlier for 20-30 mins for you to be active in some way.
 You can even head to the gym or a late-night run after work.

-According to research, your metabolism slows down every half hour.
+As per some research, I’ve found that your metabolism actually slows down every half hour.
 Hence to combat that, you can walk from one end of the office to the other after every 25 minutes.
 It will just take 5 minutes.
 Besides that, you can go for little walks in your break time instead of scrolling social media.

 I hope you won’t be in a frenzy anymore if you haven’t started working.
 And if you are a working professional, I hope you now know that personal life and work can both go hand in hand.